Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 A dinner at Kamyanitsa

-I was following a tourist route and walked from Twin towers all the way to the amusement park.
+I was following a tourist route and walked from the Twin towers to the amusement park.
 Next to it, there was a highly recommended restaurant with a traditional local dish.

 Met Kamyanitsa waitress